Kyoto Travel Tips to Make Your Trip Extraordinary

 It is always important to do your research before visiting a new city...but it is equally important to know when to throw your research out the window, and deviate from a plan.

 Kyoto is the perfect city to get lost in and truly discover a new side of Japan.

 To say thank you, the locals in Kyoto say “Okini.”
 Adapt to this local dialect and thank others by saying “Okini.”

 Ask a Local

-To have your trip planned by an expert, have one of our local trip planners compile an itinerary for your trip to Kyoto.
+To have your trip planned by a local expert, ask one of our Heroes to compile an itinerary for your trip to Kyoto.
 They will recommend all the spots you can’t miss, and balance food, culture, and fun.

 Eat Ramen for Breakfast

 Have a Kyoto-style breakfast and seek out a ramen bar.
 This soup is the perfect way to start your day.
 It is filling and flavorful, and you may be surprised how much you enjoy slurping noodles in the morning.
 Many travelers start eating ramen for breakfast when they return from Japan.